 About Erik Odin Cathcart

-Mr. Cathcart is a life long artist whose primary medium is painting.
-He is also a photographer, sculpture, writer and curator.
-He has taught art both informally and formally (on the college level) and has worked in most aspects of the art industry from art installation to preparatory to curation.
+Mr. Cathcart is a lifelong artist whose primary medium is painting.
+He is also a writer and professional marketing executive.
+He has taught art both informally and formally (on the college level) and has worked or interacted with every aspect of the art world from shipping to curation.
 He is finishing his first book, The Artful Life, that shares artistic strategies on how to live a more fulfilling life.
 His next project will be a book about Francis Bacon & Postmodernism.
 He currently serves as the Director, Marketing & Strategy for Earth Advantage, a Portland, Oregon nonprofit that advocates for green building by providing knowledge to building professionals.